nus-cs2103-AY2223S1/tp/docs/team/charles1026.md

 ---

 ##### Project: CS2103 tP
-__Overview__: checkUp is a desktop patient medical record management system.
+__Overview:__ checkUp is a desktop patient medical record management system.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 15 kLoC.

 ###### Summary of contributions
-__Code Contributed__: All my code contribution can be viewed here:
+__Code Contributed:__ All my code contribution can be viewed here:
 [RepoSense Report](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=charles1026&breakdown=true)

 ###### Enhancements implemented